 Different Types of Leadership Coaching

 The executive coaching style, as the name implies, is geared specifically toward executive leadership.
-A leadership coach with this style works one-on-one with the individual to improve their leadership and management skills.
+A leadership coach with this style works one-on-one with organizational individuals to improve their leadership and management skills.
 Coaches usually come from outside organizations and work with the individual for a specified time or number of sessions.
 Most companies use executive coaching for people who are new to a leadership position.
 Doing so seems to pay off—one study found that executive coaching has an ROI of 788 percent.

 Business coaching looks at improving leadership performance on a team basis.
 While coaches may work with individuals, the idea is to help teams develop strategies that will help them reach goals that the company has set.
 Business coaching places emphasis on working as a team and improving coordination and collaboration in the workplace.